Minimal toughness in special graph classes: Claw-free graphs

-An example of such a graph is shown in Figure~\ref{claw}. \begin{proof} It is easy to see that all such graphs are claw-free.
-If it does not contain a triangle, then it must be a path on at least 3 vertices, which is clearly minimally 1/2-tough.
-If it contains some triangles then, since it was obtained from a tree, the removal of each additional vertex creates at most one more new component, so it is 1/2-tough.
-On the other hand, if an edge of a triangle is deleted, then by removing the third vertex of this triangle we obtain 3 components, since no vertex of the triangle is a leaf in $T$.
-All the other edges of the graph are bridges, so the graph is minimally 1/2-tough.
+\begin{theorem} The class of minimally $1/2$-tough, claw-free graphs consists of exactly those graphs that can be built up in the following way. \begin{enumerate} \item Take a tree $T$ with maximum degree at most 3 where the set of vertices of degree 1 and 3 together form an independent set. \item Now delete every vertex of degree 3, but connect its 3 neighbors with a triangle. \end{enumerate} \end{theorem} \begin{proof} Let $G$ be a graph that can be obtained as described in the theorem.
+It is easy to see that $G$ is claw-free.
+If $G$ does not contain a triangle, then it must be a path on at least 3 vertices, which is clearly minimally $1/2$-tough.
+If $G$ contains some triangles, then by the construction of $G$, when removing any set $S$ of vertices, the removal of each vertex of $S$ creates at most one more new component, so $G$ is $1/2$-tough.
+On the other hand, if an edge of a triangle is deleted, then by removing the third vertex of this triangle, we obtain 3 components since the vertices of the triangle were not leaves in the original tree $T$.
+All the other edges of the graph are bridges, so the graph is minimally $1/2$-tough.

-Now we show that if a graph is claw-free and minimally 1/2-tough, then it can be obtained as described in the theorem.
+Now we show that if a graph $G$ is claw-free and minimally $1/2$-tough, then it can be obtained as described in the theorem.

-\textit{Case 1:} $G$ is a tree.
+\emph{Case 1:} $G$ is a tree.

 Since $G$ is a claw-free tree, it cannot have a vertex of degree at least $3$, so $G$ must be a path.
 A path on $2$ vertices is $K_2$, whose toughness is infinity, so it is not minimally $1/2$-tough.
-A path on at least $3$ vertices is obtained by setting $T$ to be this path.
-(In this case we do not use step 2 of the construction.)
+A path on at least $3$ vertices is obtained by setting $T$ to be exactly this path.
+(In this case, Step 2 of the construction does not change~$T$.)

-\textit{Case 2:} $G$ is not a tree.
+\emph{Case 2:} $G$ is not a tree.